 If Y is smaller than T, then the data carried in the payload of a packet consists of a contiguous portion of the object.
-For any arbitrary X and any arbitrary Y > 0 as long as X + Y is at most T, a ROUTE packet may be generated.
+For any arbitrary $X \ge 0$ and any arbitrary Y > 0 as long as X + Y is at most T, a ROUTE packet may be generated.
 In this case the following shall hold:

-- 1) The data carried in the payload of a packet shall consist of a contiguous portion of the object starting from the beginning of byte X through the beginning of byte X + Y. - 2) The start_offset field in the ROUTE packet header shall be set to X and the payload data shall be added into the packet to send.
+- 1) The data carried in the payload of a packet shall consist of a contiguous portion of the object starting from the beginning of byte X through the end of byte X + Y 1. - 2) The start\offset field in the ROUTE packet header shall be set to X and the payload data shall be added into the packet to send.

-The order of packet delivery is arbitrary, but in the absence of other constraints delivery with increasing start_offset value is recommended.
-Certain applications may require a strict sending order with increasing start_offset value for each subsequent ROUTE packet.
+The order of packet delivery is arbitrary, but in the absence of other constraints delivery with increasing start\offset value is recommended.
+Certain applications may require a strict sending order with increasing start\offset value for each subsequent ROUTE packet.

 In other cases, the transfer length may be unknown prior to sending earlier pieces of the data, and only a maximum transfer length is known as signaled in the Extended FDT parameter @maxTransportSize.
 In this case, T may be determined later.
 However, this does not affect the sending process above.
-Additional packets may be sent following the above rules 1 to 3.
+Additional packets may be sent following the above rules 1 to 2.

-A.3.9 Basic ROUTE Receiver Operation
+A.3.10 Basic ROUTE Receiver Operation

-A.3.9.1 Overview
+A.3.10.1.
+Overview

-Figure A.3.6 illustrates the basic receiver operation.
-The receiver receives packets and filters these packets accordingly.
-From the ROUTE session and each contained LCT channel it regenerates delivery objects from the ROUTE session and each contained LCT channel.
+Figure A.3.8 illustrates the basic receiver operation.
+The receiver receives packets and filters those packets accordingly.
+From the ROUTE session and each contained LCT channel, the receiver regenerates delivery objects from the ROUTE session and each contained LCT channel.
 The delivery objects are in turn passed to the appropriate handler for further data processing.